Designing Simple Mechanisms: Taking mechanisms literally

-Consequently, it is often not enough that a mechanism is incentive-compatible; participants have to see for themselves that it is incentive-compatible; the mechanism has to be \textit{simple}.
-Simplicity bypasses the need for participants to trust the designer.
+Consequently, it is often not enough that a mechanism is theoretically incentive-compatible.
+Participants have to see for themselves that it is incentive-compatible; the mechanism has to be simple.
+Simplicity bypasses the need for participants to trust the mechanism designer.
 Simplicity eases the cognitive cost of participation, which is just as real as other costs.
-Simplicity can level the playing field, in the sense of \cite{pathak2008leveling}, preventing unfair outcomes caused by unequal strategic sophistication.
-Finally, simplicity allows the designer to rely more confidently on the predictions of classical game theory, because that analysis depends on participants correctly responding to incentives.\footnote{\cite{li2024simple} make a formal critique of this last justification.
+Simplicity can level the playing field, in the sense of \cite{pathak2008leveling}, by preventing unfair outcomes caused by unequal strategic sophistication.
+Finally, simplicity allows the designer to rely more confidently on the predictions of classical game theory, because that analysis depends on participants responding predictably and correctly to incentives.\footnote{\cite{li2024simple} make a formal critique of this last justification.
 If participants are strategically unsophisticated, then instead of using a simple mechanism, the designer might profitably adopt complex mechanisms that confuse the participants.}

-In the rest of this article, I explain three challenges that participants may need to overcome, in order to recognize incentive compatibility.
-These are: \begin{enumerate} \item Thinking contingently about unobserved opponent moves. \item Planning for their own future moves. \item Reasoning about other players' beliefs. \end{enumerate} In each of these cases, I will explain formal criteria that capture the difficulty in question, and discuss mechanisms that alleviate that difficulty.
+In the rest of this article, I explain three challenges that participants may need to overcome, in order to recognize incentive compatibility: 1) thinking contingently about unobserved moves by other players; 2) planning for their own future moves; and 3) reasoning about other players’ beliefs.
+In each of these cases, I will explain formal criteria that capture the difficulty in question, and discuss mechanisms that alleviate that difficulty.

-The three challenges above are not exhaustive of the ways that mechanisms can be complex.
+These three challenges are not exhaustive of the ways that mechanisms can be simple or complex.
 This article is not a comprehensive survey, and it is shaped by my idiosyncratic tastes and the limits of my expertise.
 I have omitted excellent papers for the sake of brevity.